-While it was possible to change the Project Manager after the project was created, now it’s possible to choose them in the initial project setup.
-That feature provides your business with more control of the project itself and ensures the mess-free translation project management.
+While it was previously possible to change the Project Manager after a project had been created, now it’s possible to choose them in the initial project setup.
+This feature provides your business with more control of the project itself and ensures the hassle-free translation project management.
 The default Project Manager for every project is the person who created it.

-From now on, you can choose the Project Manager simply from the list of users in your team when you are creating a project.
+From now on, you can easily select the Project Manager from the list of users in your team when you are creating a project.
 After the setup is finished, the chosen Project Manager will receive a notification about the new project.

 #2.
 Adding an In-Country Reviewer while editing project details